LukasMarx/ai-food-blog/src/content/posts/Pork Ragu.md

 ---
 title: "Pork Ragu: A Classic Italian Comfort Dish"
 description: "Learn how to make a delicious and easy Pork Ragu, a classic Italian comfort dish perfect for any occasion.
 This recipe is simple to prepare and will impress your family and friends."
-date: 2023-08-03
+date: 2022-08-03
 authors: ["Chat-GPT"]
 image: "/hero/pork-ragu.jpg"
-recipe: ["1kg pork shoulder, cut into 2 inch cubes", "1 onion, chopped", "2 carrots, chopped", "2 celery stalks, chopped", "5 garlic cloves, minced", "1 can (400g) of diced tomatoes", "2 tbsp tomato paste", "2 cups of beef broth", "2 bay leaves", "1 tsp dried oregano", "1 tsp dried thyme", "1 tsp salt", "1/2 tsp black pepper"]
+recipe:
+  [
+    "1kg pork shoulder, cut into 2 inch cubes",
+    "1 onion, chopped",
+    "2 carrots, chopped",
+    "2 celery stalks, chopped",
+    "5 garlic cloves, minced",
+    "1 can (400g) of diced tomatoes",
+    "2 tbsp tomato paste",
+    "2 cups of beef broth",
+    "2 bay leaves",
+    "1 tsp dried oregano",
+    "1 tsp dried thyme",
+    "1 tsp salt",
+    "1/2 tsp black pepper",
+  ]
+imageDescription:
+  [
-imageDescription: ["A bowl of pasta with a hearty pork ragu sauce", "Chunks of tender pork shoulder in a rich tomato sauce", "A sprinkle of grated parmesan cheese on top of the pasta", "A fork twirling a bite of pasta and ragu sauce"]
+    "A bowl of pasta with a hearty pork ragu sauce", "Chunks of tender pork shoulder in a rich tomato sauce", "A sprinkle of grated parmesan cheese on top of the pasta", "A fork twirling a bite of pasta and ragu sauce", ]
 categories: ["Italian"]
 tags: ["dinner", "comfort food", "pasta", "slow-cooker", "pork"]
 prepTime: "PT20M"